 Technology has a significant impact on the environment throughout its lifespan, from production to energy usage and onto eventually becoming waste.
 However, there are ways to reduce this impact without giving it up entirely.

 Choosing long-life, energy efficient products with minimal wastage of consumables, while also emphasising a sustainable supply chain, can reduce the impact on the environment.
-An action as simple as choosing a cartridge-free printer can significantly reduce the number of consumables making their way into landfill.
+An action as simple as choosing a cartridge-free printer can significantly reduce the number of consumables making their way into landfill and as a result, enhance small business sustainability efforts.

 6. Digital cloud technology